 The elimination of all those food groups all at the same time bodes badly for your gut, according to Dr. Mahmoud A. Ghannoum (the guy who started using the word “microbiome” in reference to your gut’s habitat.)

-Legumes and soy foods are consistently praised for their gut benefits, like beans, lentils, and dried peas.
+Legumes and soy foods, like beans, lentils, and dried peas are consistently praised for their gut benefits.
 They are heavy in soluble and insoluble fiber, which not only keep the bowels running smoothly but also feed the positive bacteria in your intestines.

 Whole30-believers claim they cut out legumes because of their phytate content.
 Phytate is an element that blocks absorption of nutrients—but they’re contained in meat as well.
-Cutting out legumes doesn’t cut out phytates.
+And as it turns out, cutting out legumes doesn’t cut out phytates.